A mammogram is an X-ray of the breast that is used to screen for breast cancer. Mammograms can find tumors that are too small for you or your doctor

 is most easily treated and cured when it is discovered in an early stage.
 Mammograms do not prevent breast cancer or reduce a woman's risk of developing

 cancer.
-But for women ages 40 to 74, mammograms can help reduce deaths from breast
+But for women ages 40 to 70, mammograms may help reduce deaths from breast

 Your doctor may recommend testing at a younger age if you have risk factors for breast cancer.

 - Breast Cancer Screening: When Should I Start Having Mammograms?

 A mammogram that appears to detect a cancer, when in fact a